 3.6.1.
 Submitting an application

-Submissions must be sent in electronic (e-mail) form to Ecocity Builders’ Executive Director (kirstin@ecocitybuilders.org)
+Submissions must be sent in electronic (e-mail) form to Ecocity Builders’ Executive Director (kirstin@ecocitybuilders.org).

 The answers are to be supplied in English as an attached Microsoft Word and PDF file.
 We also require the name, address and phone numbers of the main contact person for the application.